isomerpages/nlb-biblioasia/articles-archive/features/_posts/2021-08-12-post-the-national-librarys-rare-maps-collection.md

 ![Alt text for image on Isomer site](/images/vol-10-issue-4/raremap/Nova_tabula.jpg)
 <div style="background-color: white;"><i>Nova tabula insularum Iavae, Sumatrae, Borneonis et aliarum Malaccam usque, delineata in insula Iava, ubi ad vivum designantur vada et brevia scopulique interjacentes descripta</i> | G.M.A.L., Theodore de Bry, after Willem Lodewijcksz (Frankfurt, 1598).</div>

-Although Germany did not dominate map-making for an entire era, unlike the other European countries, German map-makers made important contributions to map-making from the 15th to 18th centuries.
-With the advances in printing technology in the 16th century, Germany (where the printing press was invented) became an important centre for map-making, far surpassing Italy.
-German map-makers also created better tools for map surveying.
-German map-making declined in the 17th century when Dutch map-makers became more prominent, but when the latter slowed down in the 18th century, German map-makers became active again. [^11]

-The French and English were not as active in map-making as the Italians, Germans or Dutch, although they did produce some fine maps of their own.
-The English started producing better quality and more accurate maps in the 18th and 19th centuries.
-Two of the key maps on the Singapore and Malacca Straits in the Rare Maps Collection were produced by French and English map-makers.

 **Sebastian Münster** (1489-1552) was a German Professor of Hebrew, a famous mathematician, geographer and a leading map-maker.
 He is usually regarded as the most important map-maker of the 16th century.